 Youth gun violence has become an epidemic.
 Many experts agree gun policy needs to be viewed from a public health perspective.
-Below are articles outlining the most recent data on youth gun violence.
+Below are articles outlining the most recent data on youth gun violence, state-of-the-art intervention programs, and evidence-based policy recommendations.

 Characteristics of School-Associated Youth Homicides — United States, 1994–2018